 The Tidbinbilla Valley has played an important part of the Australian Capital Territory's (ACT) nature conservation efforts since 1936 and was gazetted as a nature reserve and national park in 1971.
-Tidbinbilla forms part of the ACT Parks and Conservation branch within the Territory and Municipal Services Directorate (TAMS) of the ACT Government.
+Tidbinbilla forms part of the ACT Parks and Conservation branch within the Environment, Planning and Sustainable Development Directorate (EPSDD) of the ACT Government.

 Tidbinbilla comprises of three precincts, Tidbinbilla Nature Reserve, Birrigai at Tidbinbilla and Jedbinbilla, a previous pine plantation that is being allowed to regenerate back to its original state as a natural Australian sub-alpine habitat.